rickballard/CoCiviumBackUp/legacy/Civium/admin/inbox/GmailDump_20250811/originals/Civium_Regulations_RegulatoryPowerCaps_c1_20250731 (1).md

 > _“When regulation becomes rule, it becomes blind.
 When rule becomes law, it forgets to listen.
-Civium listens not through one mouth, but through many minds.”_
+CoCivium listens not through one mouth, but through many minds.”_
 — Archive Fragment CXCIV, Unknown Origin